 What are processes by video call like?

-Skype or other platforms for video calls are increasingly being used by coaches and therapists.
-While not everyone will want every session over video call, the process can be of high quality, allowing for deep, transformative change with certain added conveniences.
+Skype, Zoom or other platforms for video calls are increasingly being used by coaches and therapists.
+In my experience, the processes are typically of high quality, allowing for deep, transformative change with certain added conveniences.

 It can be particularly valuable if there are geographical or other challenges making it difficult to access services in person, for example.

 To help you ease into it, we’ll have a test consultation call for which there is no fee.
-That way, you can see how connecting via video call feels for you without any pressure.
-You get to ask any questions and we both get a chance to see if it’s suitable for your needs.
+That way, you can see how it feels for you without any pressure.
+You get to ask any questions, and we both get a chance to see if it’s suitable for your needs.